opensearch-project/project-website/_posts/2025-04-25-from-recipes-to-vectors-building-a-hybrid-search-app-with-opensearch.md

 OpenSearch also allows you to omit k if you specify either `max_distance` or `min_score` as alternative ways to control the amount of documents to search semantically.

-This approach allows OpenSearch to find recipes that may not contain the exact words "noodles and peanuts" explicitly but definitely fit into the Asian category — such as "Kung Pao Chiken”.
+This approach allows OpenSearch to find recipes that may not contain the exact words "noodles and peanuts" explicitly but definitely fit into the Asian category—such as "Kung Pao Chiken".

 ### Hybrid search